urbit/docs/docs/arvo/internals/ford/commentary.md

 ancestry, then we fail because we do not allow circular dependencies.
 This enforces that our structure dependency graph is a DAG.

-In `bil`, we maintain a map of terms to pairs of hooves and twigs to represent the libraries we've encountered that we will put together in a series of cores after the structure core.
+In `bil`, we maintain a map of terms to pairs of hooves and hoons to represent the libraries we've encountered that we will put together in a series of cores after the structure core.